CARTAvis/carta-archived/README.md

 # Prepare distributable and packaged installer/zip

+The flow is not finalized.
+Related some library search issues.

+# Dynamic/Shared Library search issue

+1. Carta is built to **desktop program + dynamic libs (libCARTA, libcore, many libPlugin built from Qt)** and use "a few static Third-party library + many dynamic Third-party library".

+2. It seems that Qt-built dynamic libs do not have **Search issue**, at least before moving desktop program (for packaging).

+3. When using Qt On mac, we use **install_name_tool** to forcely specify dynamic linking path of each lib for main program, executable file **desktop**.
+On mac, **desktop** is located in **desktop.app/Contents/MacOS/desktop**  after building.
+Linux does not have these folder, so that Mac having more trouble.

 # Build on CI/CD

 # To do list

-1. try to install Qt 5.3.2 without GUI
-2. use *rpath* to solve dynamic search path issue on Carta.
+1. use **Wl, rpath** to solve dynamic search path issue on Carta instead of setting LD_LIBRARY_PATH/DYLD_LIBRARY_PATH(on Mac) **OR** change **dynamic link** to **static link**.

+2. Bundle multiple dynamic libs to one libs can lower the complexity.

 3. try to use apt/yum way to install pre-built some third party libs for carta. (cfitsio, wcslib, even gsl but need to change default installation path of gsl)

 4. try to install pre-built Qt 4.8.x to build qwt and casa.
+But should check if it includes QtDbus or not first.

+5. try to install Qt 5.3.2 without GUI, especially for CI/CD